-200 WESTERN HORSEMANSHIP CLASSIC - Top seven riders from classes 9/10 and 13 will be eligible to ride in the Western Horsemanship Classic, with Division Managers and Show Management reserving the right to go beyond the top 7 riders to fill all available spots.
-Entries made at the show with no additional charge.
+- 9 Western Horsemanship Senior Rider - 10 Western Horsemanship Junior Rider - 191 Walk/Jog Western Horsemanship (not eligible for classic) - 200 Western Horsemanship Classic Top seven riders from classes 9 and 13 will be eligible to compete in the classic.
+Show management reserves the right to go beyond the top 7 to fill available spots.
+Entries made at show with no additional charge.